Hearty Baked Penne Pasta

 Make It Now:

 - Heat olive oil in a skillet over medium heat.
-Add diced onions and garlic and saute for several minutes, or until starting to soften.
+Add diced onions and saute for several minutes, or until starting to soften.
+And garlic and cook for 30 seconds more.

 - Add ground beef and cook until browned.
 Drain off fat, leaving a bit behind for flavor and moisture.